 Over 92% of students complete at least one internship before they graduate.
 A majority has two or three and many have more than that.
 Many students do internships that are totally unrelated to politics; there is a high concentration of nonprofits in DC, as well as research opportunities in medicine, space and science.
 “People here are passionate and looking to actualize that passion,” said my tour guide, Bridget, a sophomore, and she gave very specific examples of friends who have internships directly related to their interests.

 GW’s campus lends itself to students who are active, involved and interested in exploring this city beyond the campus.
 It’s easy to jump on the Metro and be in a different part of town in minutes.
 The Capitol Mall is just a few blocks away – you can walk to the Smithsonian museums or take the Metro.
 The food court in the Marvin Center is the only dining on campus, but student ID cards can be loaded like a debit card, so that students can eat at local restaurants near campus.
 Dorms are more suite-style than traditional; students learn early how to budget, shop and cook so they don’t run the balance on their cards down too quickly.

-With a great urban feel, GW is a great place for students who are attracted to NYU, Boston University, Drexel and other city-based schools.
+With a great urban feel, George Washington University is a great place for students who are attracted to NYU, Boston University, Drexel and other city-based schools.

-Evelyn visited in May, 2015.
-You can see all of her photos here.
+Evelyn got her Master’s degree at George Washington University, and visited in May, 2015.
+Sheri visited in spring, 2023.
+You can see all of their photos below.